 Britt’s work has been featured on CNN, NBC and ABC news and has reached #1 in children’s religious fiction on Amazon.
 She has worked with award-winning journalists, and even has a book she designed that was gifted to the Duke and Duchess of Sussex' son Archie.

-Her work includes: book design for childrens’ books Bernie’s First Plane Adventure and Bernie and the Lonely Rhino by CNN journalist Faith Karimi, map design for fiction book Burners by New York Times bestselling author Bob Mayer, book cover and map design for Guernica: The Wound in the Heart, book cover art for The Ensuite Life: Traveling the World and Avoiding the Toilet at the End of the Hall, album art for Born To Be Kings EP by Orbit Monkey, as well as logo and web design for various small businesses.
+Additional work from Britt includes: book design for childrens’ books Bernie’s First Plane Adventure and Bernie and the Lonely Rhino by CNN journalist Faith Karimi, map design for fiction book Burners by New York Times bestselling author Bob Mayer.

-She is also founder of Popstradamus a self-publishing assistant business that helps people design and publish their books.
+She is also founder of Popstradamus a self-publishing assistant business where she helps authors design and publish their books.

 Yes!
 You can find me on Spotify, I have a ton of playlists.
-I also post my favorite new songs on my Instagram stories throughout the week that have gained a fun following.
+Most of my drawing is done with music playing in the background.

 IS IT TRUE YOUR DRAWINGS HAVE A LOT OF HIDDEN STORIES BEHIND THEM?